 All pets must be leashed and controlled at all times in City Parks.
 Maximum leash length is 6 feet.
 You must also clean up after your pet and dispose of their waste.
 No dogs or other pets are allowed on the beach or in the water at Wayne Bartholomew Family Park.
 Service animals may be on the beach but not in the water because of health regulations.

 Play Equipment Check-out

-Volleyball, horseshoes and ring toss equipment is available to check out at the concessions building.
+Volleyball and ring toss equipment is available to check out at the concessions building.
 Equipment will be checked out on a first-come-first-served basis.
 There is no charge and supplies are limited.

 From I-15 take exit 260.
 Drive east until you reach the roundabout at 1300 East/Canyon Road.
 Turn right at the roundabout and follow Canyon Road until you reach 2900 East.
 Turn right and you will see the park to your right.